 "Help.
 Upgrading my Windows 10 hard drive to a newly purchased SSD, both 1TB in size, but the SSD won't boot after cloning.
 Just black screen.
 Followed the guide of some third-party software.
 Can anyone help me, or is there any trusted free cloning software?"

-Most of people know that the SSD (solid state drive) has better properties than traditional hard disk drive (HDD).
-Compared with HDD, SSD running more smooth with lower voice, and it is faster than HDD.
-Thus, a part of Windows users are trying to upgrade the old HDD to SSD for getting a better performance.
+Most of people know that the SSD (solid state drive) has better performance than traditional hard disk drive (HDD).
+Compared with HDD, SSD runs faster and smoother with less noise.
+Thus, many Windows users would like to upgrade old HDD to SSD.

 Windows fails to Start.
 A recent hardware or software change might be the cause.
 To fix the problem:

 1. Insert your Windows installation disc and restart your computer.